-- vi. any areas of the site to be used for occasional or short-term car parking must be provided with an appropriate soft surface, be well landscaped and not be used for any purposes other than car parking; - vii. any proposal must ensure that surface water drainage will not increase flood risks downstream and within the river corridor; and - viii. that there will be no adverse impact on the adjacent Telegraph Woods SINC where contributions will be required towards its maintenance.
+- h. proposals must be accompanied by satisfactory arrangements for vehicular access and must include provision for improved facilities for pedestrians, cyclists and public transport; - i. any areas of the site to be used for temporary or occasional car parking must be provided with an appropriate soft surface treatment; - j. surface water drainage will not increase flood risks downstream and within the river corridor; and - k. there will be no adverse impact on the adjacent Telegraph Woods SINC with appropriate environmental buffers from development.